 To be more precise, almost all tools using machine learning or deep learning fall under this category.
 After all, you are providing a dataset and you train a model that is basically the logic of your program.

 If you are not convinced, have a look at this resource or these ones :

 The following video is quite interesting too :

 Automatic refactoring tools

-To secure an application, first and foremost the application has to be of a good quality.
-What about the quality is the technical debt is too high ?
+To secure an application, first and foremost the application has to be of good quality.
+What about the quality if the technical debt is too high?
 Let’s find an automatic way to refactor it.

 - 2014 : Manual Refactoring Changes with Automated Refactoring Validation

 - 2011 : TrueRefactor : An Automated Refactoring Tool to Improve Legacy System and Application Comprehensibility

 - 2017 : MultiRefactor: Automated Refactoring To Improve Software Quality

 - 2009 : Automated Refactoring Suggestions Using the Results of Code Analysis Tools